oVirt/ovirt-site/source/develop/release-management/features/engine/metrics-store-collected-metrics.html.md

 * [swap](https://collectd.org/wiki/index.php/Plugin:Swap)

-  Records the free, cached and used memory used by the swap
+  Records the free, cached and used memory used by the swap and swap in/out.

 * [df](https://collectd.org/wiki/index.php/Plugin:DF)